 • Rehabilitation: This program allows you to return your loan to good standing by making nine consecutive on-time payments within ten months.
 Once completed, your loan will no longer default, and any negative marks on your credit report will be removed.

 Timely Communication with Loan Servicers Maintaining timely communication with your loan servicer.
-Reach out to them as soon as possible to discuss available options and avoid further consequences.
+Reach out to them as soon as possible to discuss options and avoid further consequences.

 • Pause Programs: Some programs allow you to temporarily pause or suspend your loan payments while you work towards getting out of default.
 These include deferment or forbearance programs that offer relief during challenging times.